Event Stream Processing

 Event Stream Processing ( ESP )

-ESP is an in-memory real-time process technique enabling the ability to analyze continuously flowing events in data streams.
+ESP is an in-memory, real-time process technique that enables the analysis of continuously flowing events in data streams.
 Assessing events in motion is known as “event streams.”
 This reveals what is happening now and can be used with historical data to predict future events accurately.
-To predict future events, predictive models are embedded into the data streams.
+Predictive models are embedded into the data streams to predict future events.

-This type of processing represents a shift in how data is processed.
+This type of processing represents a shift in data processing.
 Data is no longer stored and processed; it is analyzed while still being transferred, and models are applied.

 ESP applies sophisticated predictive analytics models to data streams and then takes action based on those scores or business rules.
-It is becoming popular in IoT solutions with predictive asset maintenance and real-time detection of fault conditions.
+It is becoming popular in IoT solutions for predictive asset maintenance and real-time fault detection.

 For example, you can create models that signal a future unplanned condition.
 This can then be applied to ESP, quickly detecting upcoming failures and interruptions.
 ESP is also commonly used in network optimization of the power grid and traffic control systems.